jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-### Display training and validation predictions
+## Model evaluation

-To visually inspect our model's performance, we used the trained model to make predictions with the training and validation dataset.
+To visually inspect our model's performance, we use the trained model to make predictions with the training and validation dataset.
 If we see that the model can predict values that closely mirror the training dataset, it shows that the model managed to memorize the data.
 And if the model can predict values that resemble the validation dataset, it has managed to learn the pattern of our sequential data and predict unseen data points.
 If you have split the data into train, validation, and test set, plotting and comparing against the test set will give you a good indicator on the model's performance.

 ![actual vs predicted](static/figure03-actual-vs-predicted.png)

-From our results, the model manages to learn and predict on both training and validation datasets very well, as the `Predicted Train` and `Predicted Validation` lines covered the `Actual` values.
+From our results, the model manages to learn and predict on both training and validation datasets very well, as the `Predicted Train` and `Predicted Validation` lines significantly overlap with the `Actual` values.

 Let's zoom into the chart and look closely at `Predicted Validation`, comparing against `Actual` values.

 ![predicted validation zoom in](static/figure04-actual-vs-predicted-zoom.png)

-Not bad, not bad at all!

-### Predicting tomorrow
+What a beautiful graph!

+It is also worth noting that model training & evaluation is an iterative process.
+Please feel free to go back to the "model training" step to fine-tune the model and re-evaluate the model to see if there is further performance boost.

+## Predicting future stock prices

-We have trained the model to predict the next day's price based on the past 20 days' close prices; we can use the latest 20 days and predict tomorrow's price.
-Let's throw the past 20 days' prices into the model and...
+By now, we have trained an LSTM model that can (fairly accurately) predict the next day's price based on the past 20 days' close prices.
+This means we now have a crystall ball in hand!
+At the time of writing this tutorial, tomorrow is April 29, 2021.
+Let's supply the past 20 days' close prices to the model and...

 ![predicted tomorrow price](static/figure05-predict-the-unseen.png)

-IBM's close price on April 29, 2021: $143.01 🤫
+The model predicts that IBM's close price on April 29, 2021 is $143.01 per share.
+Is the prediction good enough?
+How about other stocks such as TSLA, APPL, or the hugely popular Gamestop stock GME?
+Beyond the close prices, are there any other external data we can feed to the LSTM model to make it even more robust?
+We will now pass the baton to you, our fearless reader!

 <details>
 <summary>View codes</summary>